WabugeS/ParoCyber_SQL_Capstone/README.md

 LIMIT 10;

-/*This shows us where customers keep coming back.A high purchase frequency implies strong brand stickiness, reducing the marketing spend required to sustain a physical store.*/
+**This shows us where customers keep coming back.A high purchase frequency implies strong brand stickiness, reducing the marketing spend required to sustain a physical store.**

-/*Question 2: Rent-to-Revenue Efficiency Ratio Business Question: What percentage of online sales revenue would be consumed by estimated rent costs in each city?
+**Question 2: Rent-to-Revenue Efficiency Ratio Business Question: What percentage of online sales revenue would be consumed by estimated rent costs in each city?
-Lower percentages signify a safer and more profitable retail footprint.*/
+Lower percentages signify a safer and more profitable retail footprint.**

--- Calculating estimated rent as a percentage of total revenue to evaluate margin safety SELECT
+# Calculating estimated rent as a percentage of total revenue to evaluate margin safety

+SELECT
         ci.city_name,
         ci.estimated_rent,